The Distillation Of A Wardrobe

 The name Scobel is inherited from great grandmother who had a drapers shop in south Devon.

 I have always made clothes, first for my dolls, myself and then for theatre and television.
 I am often asked where I get my clothes and so here I have created a place where you too can obtain these tried and tested pieces which have evolved to serve an active life and a romantic heart.

 For The Romantic Of Heart And The Practical Of Mind

 These garments have been designed to be functional and comfortable every day with a subtle hint of romance.

-I hope you will always want to hang on to these items despite the fickleness of trend.
-I hope you will patch and darn them as they succumb to the stresses and strains of an active life, each repair worn like a badge of honour.
+I hope you will want to hang on to them despite the fickleness of trend, to patch and darn as they succumb to the stresses and strains of an active life, each repair worn like a badge of honour.

-Clothes are in small, medium or large sizes ; unless ordered specifically.
+Clothes are in small, medium or large; unless ordered specifically.

 Collaboration with styling, and photography by the talented and stylish Sandi Hudson Francis and also with eternally creative Nemo @nemography.

 Modelling by the ever patient and beautiful Audrey Kate Elwood Parsons.